Herandel-Corp/frontend-developer/README.md

 ## Objective

 The goal of this repository is to provide a platform where developers can showcase their skills in a controlled environment.
 The challenges are designed to reflect real-world situations that a developer may encounter in their daily work.

 These challenges aim to evaluate not only technical skills but also problem-solving abilities and coding practices.

 ## Available Challenges

-- **Challenge 1:** (insert challenge title)
+- - **Challenge 1:** Registration Form
-  - Description: (provide a brief description of what the challenge entails)
+  - **Description:** Create a registration form that validates user input, ensuring all required fields are filled and the email format is correct.
+The form should provide clear feedback for errors and confirm successful submissions.
-  - Estimated Time: ~1 hour
+  - **Estimated Time:** ~1 hour
-- **Challenge 2:** Registration Form
+- **Challenge 2:** Dynamic Routing
-  - Description: Create a registration form that validates user input, ensuring all required fields are filled and the email format is correct.
+  - **Description:** Implement a dynamic routing system in Next.js that displays product details based on user selection.
+Create a product listing page that lists products with links to individual product detail pages.
+Utilize `getStaticPaths` and `getStaticProps` to fetch product data and generate routes dynamically.
+Ensure the application is responsive and provides a smooth user experience when navigating between pages.
-  - Estimated Time: ~1 hour
+  - **Estimated Time:** ~1 hour

 ## Instructions